studioraketa/phoenix_pagination/README.md

 - Do some changes
 - Run `MIX_ENV=test mix ecto.create` to create the test Databas
 - Run `MIX_ENV=test mix ecto.migrate` to migrate it
-- Run `mix test` to check if everything works
+- Run `bin/test` to check if everything works

 ## TODO

+- Limit/Offset pagination
   - [ ] Work with queries including `group by` clauses.
+  - [ ] Improve documentation and tests
+- Cursor pagination
+  - [ ] Work with queries including `group by` clauses.
+  - [ ] Work with queries including `order by` clauses.
   - [ ] Improve documentation and tests